Department of Movement Sciences

 Credit arranged

 Basic fundamentals of how the golf swing works.
 Students will learn how to analyze swing motion and observe ball flight characteristics to help the student improve their golf game.
 Students will also examine ways to generate business using marketing and promotional techniques.
-(Fall only)
+Typically Offered: Fall.

 This course will teach: introduction to fundamentals of basic rock climbing including equipment, climbing techniques, knots, belaying, and rappelling; emphasis on skill development, risk management, and leadership.
 Introduction to fundamentals of mountaineering including equipment; fundamentals; rock, snow, and ice techniques; climbing equipment; navigation; expedition planning and safety; emphasis on skill development and safety.
 This course will follow and promote industry safety standards and teach best practices.
 Instruction requires three to five full days of practical field application for hands-on experience.